-The USB descriptors should be placed in ONE CONTIGUOUS BLOCK of 64K words (216) in memory.
+Workaround(s) The USB descriptors should be placed in ONE CONTIGUOUS BLOCK of 64K words (2) in memory.

-Advisory 2.0.8

-DMA: DMA Transfer Length Must be a Multiple of 4 x 2^(Burst Mode)

-If the transfer length register has a value that is zero or not a multiple of 4 x 2^(Burst Mode) when the DMA transfer begins, it will cause an unexpected operation of DMA.

-While the DMA transfers 32-bit words from a source address to a destination address, the value in the DMA transfer length register is the length in bytes.
+Advisory 2.0.8 DMA: DMA Transfer Length Must be a Multiple of 4 x 2 (Burst Mode) Revision(s) Affected 2.0 Details If the transfer length register has a value that is zero or not a multiple of 4 x 2 (Burst Mode) when the DMA transfer begins, it will cause an unexpected operation of DMA. the value in the D total DMA transfe written to the DM Burst size is the r While the DMA transfers 32-bit words from a source address to a destination address, the value in the DMA transfer length register is the length in bytes.
 For example, if the total DMA transfer length is 4 32-bit words and the burst size = 1, 4 x 4 = 16 should be written to the DMA transfer length register.
 The burst size should also be considered.
-Burst size is the minimum data transfer size; therefore, the total DMA Transfer Length should be 4 x $2^{\text{(Burst Mode)}}$.
-For more details, see Table 7

-Table 7.
-DMA Transfer Lengths
+Burst size is the minimum data transfer size; therefore, the total DMA Transfer Length should be 4 x $2^{(Burst Mode)}$ .
+For more details, see Table 7 Table 7.
+DMA Transfer Lengths BURST MODE BURST SIZE DMA TRANSFER LENGTH

-BURST MODE BURST SIZE (32-BIT WORD) DMA TRANSFER LENGTH (BYTES)
+BURST MODE (32-BIT WORD) (BYTES)

 0 1 Multiple of 4 (minimum 4)

 1 2 Multiple of 8 (minimum 8)

 2 4 Multiple of 16 (minimum 16)

 3 8 Multiple of 32 (minimum 32)

 4 16 Multiple of 64 (minimum 64)